peteristhegreat/flask-docker-nginx-certbot/ReadMe.md

 3. Pick your domain name, and point it at your server with an A record

-4. Run certbot with nginx setup
+4. Run certbot with nginx setup.
+Replace `example.com` with your domain name.

 ```
 sudo apt install -y nginx python3-certbot-nginx